Perfect for your home decor is this BUT FIRST COFEE DIY sign which was a thrift store transformation.

 This little watermelon sign was a Goodwill 50% off find.
 It was a whopping – $1.50.

-*Affiliate links used to show the exact, or similar, products used in this project.
-You can see our full disclosure policy here.
+*Affiliate links used and we can earn from qualified purchases You can see our full disclosure policy here.

 - Orbital Sander

 - Needle-nose Pliers